 Sandy and Martha were each awarded a British Citizen Award in January 2017 for their work with Pass IT On.

-Our current trustees are Simon Maclaren, Ian Currie, Kirstin Corrie and Lydia Morrow.
+Trustees Our current trustees are Kirstin Corrie, Ian Currie, Simon Maclaren and Chair of Trustees Lydia Morrow.
 They bring a range of invaluable skills and experience to their role.